 The International Investigations Review: China

 Government investigations in China can be generally divided into two major categories: criminal investigations and administrative investigations, with the investigative power being vested among multiple authorities.
-From a criminal perspective, authorities with criminal investigative power include:
+From a criminal perspective, authorities with criminal investigative powers include:

 - public security bureaus (PSBs), responsible for investigations, criminal detentions, the execution of arrests and preliminary inquiries in criminal cases;2